-The results of a dermal penetration study on Polyaminopropyl Biguanide indicated that absorption through the skin equaled 1.56% (dermis contained 1.56% of applied dose) +0.03% (absorbed dose =0.03% of applied dose).
+The results of a dermal penetration study on Polyaminopropyl Biguanide indicated that absorption through the skin equaled 1.56% (dermis contained 1.56% of applied dose) + 0.03% (receptor fluid contained 0.03% of applied dose).
 Based on SCCS Notes of Guidance, one standard deviation (2.5%) was added to the absorbed amount, yielding a calculated dermal absorption value of 4.09% (1.56% + 0.03% + 2.5% = 4.09%).

-The principal route of excretion of radioactivity from orally administered Polyaminopropyl Biguanide (radiolabeled) was in the feces in rat studies.
+The principal route of excretion of radioactivity from orally administered Polyaminopropyl Biguanide (radiolabeled) was in the feces in the majority of the rat studies.
+However, in one rat study, most of the [14C]-Polyaminopropyl Biguanide administered in drinking water or in the diet was absorbed, and the majority was excreted in the urine, with lesser amounts excreted in the feces.
 The following components have been detected in the urine of rats fed Polyaminopropyl Biguanide in the diet: oligomers with 2 cyanoguanidino end groups, as well as the trace constituents, 3,3-dicyano-1,1-hexamethylenediguanidine and a compound that was considered to be 1-(6-aminohexyl)-3-cyanoguanidine.